FurryWulfz/chrono_trigger/100_glitchless.md

 # Chrono Trigger 100% (All Quests) Glitchless

-Timing is from naming Crono to the start of Lavos Core's death animation.
+Timing is from naming Chrono to the start of Lavos Core's death animation.
 100% is defined as completing all sidequests given by the Guru of Time (after getting the winged Epoch), then finishing the game.

 Remove all saves before starting the game (Start+Select on Controller 2), or hold Up/Down and mash to choose New Game (4-frame window)
 Battle Mode on Wait